 PROJECTS

 Do poems take up truths?
 Can a novel be a way of thinking about something?
 Can you learn—about yourself, about others, about the world—from a photograph or film?
-What do painters teach us about knowledge or vision?
-In what way is literature a part of our imaginative lives, and in what way is it an entry into the actual world?
-The courses I am developing now explore such conversations and connections between literature, art, film, and worlds of ideas.
-They include Arts of Thinking, The Literature of Identity, Literary Ideas, The Ethics of Everyday Life, and Thinking with Women.
+In what way is literature a part of our imaginative lives, and in what way is it an entry into what is worldbound?
+The courses I am developing explore such conversations and connections between literature, art, film, and worlds of ideas.
+They include Arts of Thinking, The Literature of Identity, Art and Ideas, Writers of the Ordinary, and Writing and Everyday Life.

 What We Are in Literature and Art